Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 ## Education

-I'm currently pursuing a masters degree at Stanford University, focusing on computer systems within the Department of Computer Science.
+I recently finished a masters degree at Stanford University, focusing on computer systems within the Department of Computer Science.
 I also did my undergrad at Stanford (2017--2021), focusing on computer graphics.
 Before that, I went to Menlo School for high school.